thelegendofbrian/mc-server-backup-util/README.md

 # Minecraft Server Backup Utility
-A simple utility to back up multiple Minecraft servers to a specified location.
+A simple, cross-platform utility to back up multiple Minecraft servers to a specified location.

 ### Features